gbuchdahl/contagion-tracker/README.md

 `npm run start-api`

 Starts the flask backend on localhost:5000, React frontend on localhost:3000.

-Python virtual environment should be running.
+To do so, your python virtual environment should already have all dependencies installed.

 <!-- This should be done after `npm start` has been run to test the application with both the frontend and backend -->